future-skill/future-skill.github.io/docs/create_an_exercise/Freecode_creator.md

 ### Canvas Animation

+**Uses Canvas:**
+: Check this if the canvas will be used.

+**Has Canvas Animation:**
+: Check this to enable canvas animations.
+This will additionally add the option **Canvas step time (ms)**, which will determine how many milliseconds will pass between each canvas animation step.

+**Supports Interact:**
+: Check this to enable interactive mode.
+This will additionally add one check box for each level to determine what levels will be interactable.

+**Interact using Human Adapter:**
+: Lorem ipsum

+**Interact using separate step time:**
+: Check this to set a different step time in the interactive mode.
+This will additionally add the option **Interact step time (ms)**, which will determine how many milliseconds will pass between each canvas animation step in the interactive mode.

 If the canvas should be used, if it should be animated, and if the implementation supports human input.
 If the canvas is animated then there is also a setting for how long each animation step should be.